-Originality is like the gold-dust of gaming.
-Creating something completely original puts games in the spotlight.
-And that’s why Anomaly Warzone Earth is such a great game.
-It takes a genre that everyone is familiar with, and turns it on its head.
-Seeing everything from a new perspective, and being faced with new challenges is what makes Anomaly Warzone Earth so unique.
+Anomaly Warzone Earth takes a genre that everyone is familiar with, and turns it on its head.
+Seeing everything from a new perspective, and being faced with new challenges is what makes this game so unique.
 That mixed in with the beautiful presentation, sound design, riveting action-packed set-pieces and strategy makes for a gaming experience like no other.

 Anomaly Warzone Earth is set at the beginning of an alien invasion.
 A comet has crash landed into Earth and has brought along some unwelcome visitors.
 These visitors have created an anomaly in Iraq – a protective shield around the area – to prevent any outside intervention.
 You need to penetrate its walls and destroy it.
 But the area is heavily guarded by alien turrets and machinery… and this is where you come in.

 Unlike most tower-defence games where you are in charge of placing turrets to fend off the oncoming foes, this time you are the helpless ‘foes’ on the catwalk, and you need to navigate your convoy of army vehicles to the set objectives without being destroyed in the process.

 But to say that you are ‘helpless’, is a bit misleading.
 You play as a soldier on the ground, co-ordinating your vehicles.
 Not only are your trucks heavily armed with rockets and machine guns, you have a set of RAF planes at your disposal.
 With them, you can fix your vehicles, send in air strikes, smoke screens and decoys.